kstaring/srfs/README.txt

 SRFS features include the following:

-- All network communication is encrypted by default, all communication is handled by one TCP connection on one port: a SRFS client can always be associated by one TCP connection.
+- All network communication is encrypted by default, all communication is handled by one TCP connection on one port: a SRFS client mount can always be associated by one TCP connection.
-- Users must authenticate with the SRFS server before being able to access their files on its exported filesystems.
+- Users must authenticate with the SRFS server before being able to access files on its exported filesystems.
   - srfs can leverage SSH infrastructure to transparently authenticate with authorized_keys.
+(This is not yet implemented.)
   - srfs_auth to authenticate with a username and password, which might be integrated in PAM or similar system.
+(Also yet to be implemented.)
 - User- and group IDs are transparently rewritten; users and groups not present on the client are presented as 'nobody' and 'nogroup'.
 In other
   words: there is no need for uids and gids to be equal on the client and